senior-developer0501/react-dapp/README.md

-# CultureStake
+# App

-CultureStake is a web-based voting and connection system for decentralised cultural decision making and investment.
+This app is a web-based voting and connection system for decentralised cultural decision making and investment.

-Using quadratic voting on the blockchain, CultureStake’s playful front-end interface allows everyone to vote on the types of cultural activity they would like to see in their locality.
+Using quadratic voting on the blockchain, App’s playful front-end interface allows everyone to vote on the types of cultural activity they would like to see in their locality.

-CultureStake democratises arts commissioning by providing communities and artists with a way to make cultural decisions together.
+App democratises arts commissioning by providing communities and artists with a way to make cultural decisions together.
 It does this by giving communities a bigger say in the activities provided in their area, and by connecting artists and cultural organisations to better information about what is meaningful in different localities.

 ## Requirements